 I'm a CU employee interested in pursuing a master's degree.
 Can I use the tuition waiver benefit?

-Yes, you can use your tuition waiver benefit for up to 9 credit hours each year for undergraduate or graduate credit-granting courses, based on eligibility of you and the courses.
+Yes.
+You can use your tuition waiver benefit for up to nine credit hours each year for undergraduate- or graduate credit-granting courses, based on your eligibility and the courses' eligibility.

 The Tuition Assistance Policy and Fact Sheet state: "A full-time student on the Boulder campus cannot utilize the tuition benefit during the fall or spring semesters."
 Does this mean I can only use the tuition benefit for my son if he takes classes during the summer?